Cobotics9992/FRC-Code-2025/README.md

 # Coburg High School FRC Code 2025:;
 All the code used by Coburg High School's FRC team, Cobotics!
-It is not entirely original, credit to the people who some of this code is from, thanks for letting us use it. (we coded all the important parts, just saying.);
+It is not entirely original, credit to the people who some of this code is from, thanks for letting us use it. (we coded all the important parts, just saying.)
+This code requires some mysterious files that we are currently trying to add to the repository, so therefore it doesn't run straight off GitHub.;

 Coaches: Matthew, Shane, Joanne, Paul;